Welsh Labour Students: Internal organisation

 Whilst membership of Welsh Labour Students only requires membership of the Labour Party at a further or higher education institution in Wales, becoming a committee member requires be a member at a "constituent club" of Welsh Labour Students.
-Those currently consist of: Aberystwyth University Labour Students, Bangor Labour Club, Cardiff Labour Students and Swansea Labour Students.
+Those currently consist of: Aberystwyth Labour Students, Bangor Labour Club, Cardiff Labour Students and Swansea Labour Students.

 Welsh Labour Students has a committee made up of 14 people.
 All positions are elected at the annual Welsh Labour Students Conference held in November.

 Campaigning

 Welsh Labour Students members are involved in election campaigning in Wales and across the UK, and the organisation mobilises its members to take part in campaigns in marginal seats across the country.

 In addition to this, for the first time in 2017 Welsh Labour Students ran its own issue-based priority campaign on access to Trans healthcare in Wales in memory of Welsh Labour Students committee member and trans activist Lily Summers.
 It criticised the current provisions for trans healthcare in Wales and pushed policy through Welsh Labour Conference in February 2017.

 The motion to Welsh Labour Conference passed unanimously and was adopted by the Executive Committee of Welsh Labour.
 On 25 August 2017, the Welsh Government announced the creation of a new trans healthcare service in Wales and the establishment of a Gender Identity Clinic in Cardiff, both aims of the motion passed by Welsh Labour Students earlier that year.